Sarah BerryWeb Marketing Consultant

 If you’re unfamiliar with SEO or work in a competitive industry, it can help to partner with an experienced SEO agency, like WebFX.
 We, for example, can provide a competitive strategy powered by decades of experience and artificial intelligence (AI) to improve your search visibility and lead generation efforts.
 With more visibility, as well as leads, your company can build its revenue and its business.

 Whether you expand your operations into a new area or hire additional team members, SEO can deliver real and tangible results.

 Measuring the metrics that affect your bottom line.

 Are you interested in custom reporting that is specific to your unique business needs?
 Powered by MarketingCloudFX, WebFX creates custom reports based on the metrics that matter most to your company.

 Want more Google leads?

 Today, it’s not uncommon for businesses to struggle with lead generation, especially when they’re new to digital marketing or advertising.
-Whether you’re looking to take your ad campaign to the next level or launch your first-ever ad, our team of more than 200 digital marketing specialists can help.
+Whether you’re looking to take your ad campaign to the next level or launch your first-ever ad, our team of more than 500 lead generation consultants can help.

 Sarah Berry is a Google Analytics-certified Web Marketing Consultant at WebFX.
 She’s written over 400 articles on digital marketing, covering topics like SEO, CRO, and Amazon.
 When she isn’t polishing her Time Magazine Person of the Year Award, she’s spending time with her flock of ducks.

 WebFX is a full-service marketing agency with 1000+ client reviews and a 4.9-star rating on Clutch!
 Find out how our expert team and revenue-accelerating tech can drive results for you!
 Learn more

 - 1. Design a Top-notch Landing Page for Your Google Ads